akihikodaki/dts/test_plans/vf_kernel_test_plan.rst

    can be received by DPDK PF

 Note:
-Niantic NIC un-supports this case.
+82599 NIC un-supports this case.

 Test Case 10: RSS